Iodized Salt During Pregnancy: Benefits, Deficiency Risks & Best Iodine-Rich Foods (2026 Guide)

 • Due to iodine deficiency, it may increase high blood pressure in pregnant women.

-• Miscarriage and Still birth: Severe iodine deficiency is linked to an increased risk of miscarriage, stillbirth or preterm birth.
+• Miscarriage and Still birth: Severe iodine deficiency may be linked to an increased risk of miscarriage, stillbirth or preterm birth.

 2. Fetal Complications

-• Congenital Hypothyroidism Also Refer As Congenital Thyroid (Hypothyroidism) Growth Retardation, Mental Disability & Developmental Delay In The Baby Result From Iodine Deficiency.
+• Congenital Hypothyroidism : Also refer as Congenital Thyroid, Growth Retardation, Mental Disability & Developmental Delay in the baby result from iodine deficiency.

-• A shortage of iodine during pregnancy can lead to a child being born with low birth weight.
+• A shortage of iodine during pregnancy can lead to a newborn with low birth weight.

-• With regards to neurodevelopment, thyroid hormones assist in brain growth and could therefore lead to problems with learning, movement and brains functions.
+• With regards to neurodevelopment, thyroid hormones helps in growth of brain and could therefore lead to problems with learning, movement and brains functions.

-• Not eating enough dairy, seafood eggs is one reason why people may eat low-iodine foods.
+• Not eating enough dairy, seafood eggs is one reason of iodine deficiency.

 • Mothers in regions where iodine is hard to get or people don’t typically eat iodized salt are more like to experience from iodine deficiency during pregnancy.

-• The requirement of Iodine is increased during pregnancy– During pregnancy the Thyroid is in an active state of activities, which necessitates a large amount of iodine which is required both for maternal and fetal thyroid.
+• The requirement of Iodine is increased during pregnancy– During pregnancy the Thyroid is in an active state, which necessitates a large amount of iodine that is required both for maternal and fetal thyroid.

 • In some cases, digestive disorders or a poor diet cause iodine not to be absorbed by the body.